Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

         git clone https://github.com/kstych/framework

-1. Switch to the super user and change to the `framework` directory.
+1. Switch to the superuser and change to the `framework` directory.

         sudo su
         cd framework